platformsh/platformsh-docs/docs/src/golive/steps/subdomains.md

 Replace `example.com` with your actual domain name.
 That will tell Platform.sh that `example.com` is a top-level domain, and allow you to add multiple `something.example.com` domains on different projects on Platform.sh.

+Be aware this record must be added *before* adding the first domain to Platform.sh.

 ## The details

 ### The Public Suffix List